handsontable/handsontable/docs/12.0/guides/cell-features/selection.md

 To jump across a horizontal edge:
 - When cell selection is on a column's first cell, press the up arrow key.
-- When cell selection is on a column's last cell, press the down arrow key, or press <kbd>ENTER</kbd>.
+- When cell selection is on a column's last cell, press the down arrow key.